billpratt/docker-azure-workshop/deploy-docker-swarm.md

     $ docker service ps my_web

-Check that your website is accessible via the external IP address of the leader/master node.
+Check that your website is accessible via the external IP address of the leader node.
 (The other nodes are inaccessible via port 8080 unless the port is opened on the firewall in Azure.)

 Open a web browser to the returned IP address with the leader web server's exposed port (e.g. `http://40.117.195.87:8080`, in this case).